TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Documentation/Meeting Minutes/Template.md

 For the Team: 1.

-Evan -
+Matthew -

-Connor -
+Brady -

-Kamden -
+Daniel -

-Wayne -
+Grant -

-Cooper -
+Lawson -